htang87/Group20/docs/TEAMROSTER.md

 ## Hejia Tang
 *Database Designer*

 Hejia is a third- year computer science student with experiences with Java, C, Python, Javascript and SQL.
-She has more interests in information system than the software programming. he likes everything to be organised, hope that will make her a good database designer.
+She has more interests in information system than the software programming.
+She likes everything to be organised, hope that will make her a good database designer.
 And she enjoys watching TV shows and dramas when she is free.

 ## Mal Kalarus
 *Front End Developer*